 “Home ownership is one of the ways you may build wealth,” Poorman says.
 “Your home should appreciate and build value for you.”

-4. The home expense: Maintenance and fees
+4. Home maintenance and fees

-From a roof leak to new cabinet hardware, most home repairs and upgrades land solely in your financial lap as a homeowner.
-“Most people never budget for maintenance costs when they budget for a home,” Poorman says.
+From a roof leak to new cabinet hardware, most home repairs and upgrades land on you.
+“Most people don’t plan for maintenance costs when they budget for a home,” Poorman says.
 Set aside money for maintenance in a separate savings account, if possible.

-Some home buyers purchase home warranties to help guard against unexpected maintenance in the first year or two of ownership.
+Some buyers purchase home warranties to help guard against unexpected maintenance in the first year or two of ownership.
 And always get an inspection, even if you can’t include it as part of the purchase contingency.
 “It helps you learn what to watch for, like how old the roof is,” Poorman says.
-“It’s typically just several hundred dollars, and so many good things can come from an inspection.”
+“It’s typically just a few hundred dollars, and so many good things can come from an inspection.”

-5. The home expense: Insurance
+5. Insurance expenses

-The guideline: varies; bundling with other insurance can sometimes cut costs.
+The guideline: Varies; bundling with other insurance can sometimes cut costs.

 Imagine your life today, and in the near- and long-term, too.
 Is your job stable, or will you relocate (or switch careers) soon?
 Will your family grow, or will kids move out in a few years?